Edit an Interface

 State

 Toggle the State button “Down” to shut down the interface; toggle it “Up” to start up the interface.
-If the interface is already up, you can check the Restart checkbox to force it to restart.

 Description